fatnaoui/CP-Number-Theory/94-README.md

 ## Linear Diophantine Equation
 ----------------------------------
-Let's when when the equation ax + by = c has a solution:
+Let's see when the equation ax + by = c has a solution:

 Let's suppose gcd(a,b) = g